TheFBplus/pc-ex/docs/md/classes/scripttypebase.md

 • **app**: `Application`

-The {@link pc.Application} that the instance of this type belongs to.
+The pc.Application that the instance of this type belongs to.

 #### Defined in

-src/libs/libs/create-script-decorator.ts:238
+src/utils/helpers/create-script-decorator.ts:238

 ___